microsoft/MixedReality-WebRTC/README.md

 MixedReality-WebRTC is part of the collection of repositories developed and maintained by the [Mixed Reality Sharing team](https://github.com/orgs/microsoft/teams/mixed-reality-sharing).

-## Notice
+<span style="color:red">## **Caution**</span>

-**We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.
-If you want to continue updating it, you must fork and maintain your own branch.**
+<span style="color:red">**We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.**</span>

+If you want to continue updating it, you must fork and maintain your own branch.

+Known issues with the current branch:

+**Camera share mode**: There's a workaround for this--you can open in exclusive mode.
+**Arm64**: Not supported by Google.
+Can't be used without significant work.
+**H.265**: Not supported by Google.
+Can't be used without significant work.

 ## Download